 Look out for Monday 1AED game days and 50% off Jump Up!

-Packed full of jumping and climbing fun, you will find Xtreme Zone in both Deerfields Mall and newly opened in Abu Dubai Mall.
+Packed full of jumping and climbing fun, you will find Xtreme Zone in both Deerfields Mall (indoor and outdoor) and newly opened in Abu Dubai Mall.
 Another massive branch will open after the summer at The Galleria, Al Maryah.
 Full review coming!

 Tee & Putt Mini Golf